 Yang Style Tai Chi is suitable for many people, for example:

-- You have an injury and need a slow, low impact exercise to help the recovery
+- You have an injury or limitations, and need a slow, low impact exercise

 - You want to meditate to calm your mind but cannot do it sitting quietly